 How to Keep Tacos and Taco Shells Warm for a Crowd

-There’s nothing that quite compares to a fresh, and hot taco.
-When you can’t get them quite that fresh, you have to figure out how to keep them warm.
+There’s nothing that quite compares to a fresh, hot taco.
+When you can’t get them quite that fresh, you have to figure out how to keep them appetizing if they have to sit out on a food table.
+Taco bars and buffets are popular at weddings, potlucks, and Cinco De Mayo parties, but how should you set those up to keep everything warm?

 Keeping tacos warm is best done through the use of warming trays, slow cookers, and tortilla warmers.
 For a more professional setup, chafing racks will warm large quantities of food.
 The specific method will depend on the serving style and whether soft or hard-shelled tacos are used.